MP About

 Marcus creates digital art (painting, drawing, photography, graphics, video), literature (prose—the Squeezeshot Saga—and verse), and music.

-Venues for his art include this website, his YouTube channel, two illustrated ebooks (parts of the Saga), and a monthly newsletter.
-He also displays his art and photography in juried exhibitions in galleries and online (EXHIBITIONS, below), open studio events, and as outdoor public art.
+Venues for sharing his art include this website, his YouTube channel, two illustrated ebooks (parts of the Saga), and a monthly newsletter.
+He also shares his art and photography in juried exhibitions in galleries and online (EXHIBITIONS, below), open studio events, and as outdoor public art (Newton’s FenceART).
 SQUEEZESHOT was chosen for 20+-page articles in two biennial issues the ART Habens Art Review, and his work has appeared several times in the Maine Arts Journal.
 His formal arts training took place at Amherst College (B.A,) and the NYU School of the Arts (M.F.A.)

 Squeezeshot website logo